 Our approach to publication

 Many of the regulatory and disciplinary decisions we make about the individuals and firms we regulate are published here.

 We aim to ensure decisions we publish are accurate and up to date.
 However, this website does not offer a complete picture of an individual's or firm's regulatory record.
 For example, it is possible that, since publication, a firm has ceased to practice or a solicitor is no longer on the roll of solicitors.

-We do not publish findings made by the Solicitors Disciplinary Tribunal; these are published by the SDT itself on its website.
-Please note that the Tribunal publishes findings resulting in a strike off, indefinite suspension or revocation of authorisation of a firm indefinitely.
-Decisions to suspend for a fixed period remain on its website for the duration of the suspension or three years (whichever is the greater).
-All other decisions remain on its website for three years.
-If you are unable to find a decision on the SDT website please contact us.
+We do not publish the Solicitors Disciplinary Tribunal (SDT)’s judgments; these are published by the SDT itself on its website.
+Please note that the Tribunal publishes judgments resulting in a strike off, indefinite suspension or revocation of authorisation of a firm indefinitely.
+Judgments to suspend for a fixed period remain on its website for the duration of the suspension or three years (whichever is the greater).
+All other judgments remain on its website for three years.
+If you are unable to find a judgment on the SDT’s website please contact us.

 There are some important factors you should understand when viewing our decisions.
 Therefore, decisions should be read along with the specific information we provide about types of decision we publish.

 Several factors determine whether we publish a decision—including when the decision was made, the type of decision it is and, in some cases, whether it is in the public interest to publish it.
 To find out more about our approach to publication of our decisions, see our guidance on publishing regulatory and disciplinary decisions.

 Our decisions can be challenged by appeals or judicial review.
 Normally, we publish a decision only after the expiry of an appeal period.